Anosmia_header4b.png

 Whether you’re recovering from a virus or not, being more aware of your sense of smell is surprisingly beneficial.
 “Smell is one of those ‘use it or lose it’ senses where, if we are actively paying attention—smelling the smell of the woods and the grass, the smell of the city, smelling our food—that actually keeps the olfactory brain going longer,” says Smith.14

-He references a study that demonstrated improvement in cognitive function in older populations who took part in smell training every day.15 This is an activity that’s designed to help with recovery from anosmia, virally induced or not.
+He references a study that demonstrated improved cognitive function in older populations participating in daily smell training.15 This is an activity that’s designed to help with recovery from anosmia, virally induced or not.
 But Smith says we can all be doing smell training to protect our sense of smell, especially as we age, or we can simply be proactive about consciously noticing smells throughout our day.16 This is not a sentence I ever thought I’d write in the context of a science piece, but I guess it’s time to break out the essential oils.

 How you can still appreciate your food

 If you or a loved one is experiencing anosmia, it’s important to be mindful about connecting with your social support network in deliberate ways to keep from feeling isolated.
-If you’re struggling to enjoy your food with the lack of flavourful sensory input, try Smith’s experiment for yourself.
+If you’re struggling to enjoy your food without flavourful sensory input, try Smith’s experiment for yourself.
 What can you still taste—lemon juice?
 Sour candy?
 Spicy food?
 See if you can have fun with it while you train your way back to full smelling power.

 “To help people with anosmia to make their food as pleasurable as possible, we encourage them to maximise contrasts in taste, texture, colours and even temperatures: for instance, sweet/sour, hot/cold, crisp/soft, etc. So perhaps something like creamy goat’s cheese on a bed of crispy greens with sweet pomegranate seeds.”